 All of these people are responsible for the perpetuation of this barbaric industry.

 To turn a blind eye to the evidence of abuse to animals or children is cruel and heartless.
 To ask others to suppress that evidence is reprehensible.
 To fund the abuse and enjoy its spoils is unforgivable.

-If you can't watch the videos in this post because they put you off eating meat, ask yourself why.
-Only a true omnivore or carnivore would have an issue with this.
+If you can't watch the videos in this post because they put you off your dinner, ask yourself why.

 You can't make up for the past, but you can make a better future.